-There are several steps to our cinematic-phenomenological research and filmmaking process.
+There are several steps to our cinematic-phenomenological research and filmmaking method.

 Step 1: pay attention.
-We notice a particular human phenomenon in our every day life that perplexes us, entices us, wounds us, or demands that we open our eyes.
+We notice a particular human phenomenon in our every day life that intrigues perplexes us, entices us, wounds us, or demands that we open our eyes.
 Perhaps we have experienced this phenomenon ourselves, or witnessed loved ones or fellow humans live through it.
-The phenomena we select often have sociocultural significance, beckoning us to shed meaningful light unto its shadows for the purposes of social advocacy and consciousness-raising.
+The phenomena we select often have psychological and sociocultural significance, beckoning us to shed meaningful light unto its shadows for the purposes of consciousness-raising and healing.

 Step 2: become curious.
 We begin to ask questions.
 What more is there to learn about this human phenomenon?
 What deeper meanings and insights are hiding in its shadows, which our film can help bring into the light?
 And what impact could our film have in society, if we share this awareness with others?